vdesabou/kafka-docker-playground-docs/docs/playground tcp-proxy start.md

 # playground tcp-proxy start

 💗 Start the TCP proxy and automatically replace connector config with zazkia hostname and port 49998

+Starts the proxy in front of --hostname and --port, then rewrites the
+running connector configuration so its traffic goes through it.
+Nothing
+else to change on your side.

 ## Usage